Weston, Toronto: History

+Weston is located in the traditional territory of several indigenous First Nations: the Wendat, the Iroquois and the Mississaugas.
+There are no known remains of any indigenous settlements in the Weston area, although there were settlements further south on the Humber River (named by the British after the well-known Humber estuary in Yorkshire, England) nearer Lake Ontario and there are traditional paths along the river.

-The first European settlement in the Weston area took place in the 1790s, when a saw mill was built in Etobicoke Township on an old native trading path along the west side of the Humber River, named after the well-known Humber estuary in Yorkshire, England.
-In 1815 James Farr, a prominent local mill owner, named the growing settlement "Weston" after his birthplace, Weston, Hertfordshire.
+After the establishment of Upper Canada, the first European settlement in the Weston area took place in the 1790s, when a saw mill was built on the west side of the Humber River in the then Etobicoke Township.
+In 1815, James Farr, a prominent local mill owner, named the growing settlement after his birthplace, Weston, Hertfordshire.
 Weston initially developed along both sides of the river until a disastrous flood in 1850 destroyed the west bank settlement.
 The former west bank settlement is now the site of the Weston Golf and Country Club.
-Improvements to the Main Street, now Weston Road, and the 1856 arrival of the Grand Trunk Railway brought growth on the east side.
+Improvements to Main Street (later renamed as part of Weston Road) and the 1856 arrival of the Grand Trunk Railway brought growth on the east side, then part of York Township.

 The first post office was opened in 1842.
 The first library opened in 1858, a Mechanic's Institute.
 In 1865, the Trinity College School opened, founded by William Arthur Johnson.
 It was located in Weston near the old Mill and at a home further north until 1867.
-It relocated to Port Hope, Ontario in 1868.
+The institution later relocated to Port Hope, Ontario in 1868.

 A second railway company arrived in 1869.
 On October 5, 1869, Prince Arthur, Duke of Connaught and Strathearn attended the sod turning ceremony for the construction of the Toronto, Grey and Bruce Railway.
 The spade which he used for the event is kept in the public library.